List of Neighbours characters introduced in 2017: Cassius Grady

 Cassius Grady, played by Joe Davidson, made his first appearance on 6 November 2017.
 Davidson was uncredited for this appearance, in which he appeared in the background of a party scene.
 The character and Davidson's casting details were later announced on 18 May 2018.
 Of joining the cast, Davidson said "I'm really enjoying it and there is a great sense of family here and everyone is so down to earth and friendly."
 Cassius is a gardener.
 Helen Daly of Daily Express said he would get "pulses racing – and it's not just because of his gardening skills."
 She also reported that he would become "sought-after" and that viewers would soon realise that there is more to Cassius than meets the eye.
 Cassius made his first credited appearance on 23 May 2018.
 Flashback scenes broadcast on 22 August 2018 revealed Cassius as the murderer of his father, Hamish Roche (Sean Taylor).
-Davidson filmed these scenes before beginning his regular role, along with his initial background appearance.
+Davidson filmed these scenes before beginning his regular role, along with his initial background appearance, which takes place on the same day.
 At the conclusion of his storyline, the character was written out and Davidson made his final appearance as Cassius on 6 November 2018.

 Cassius delivers leaflets detailing his gardening skills around Ramsay Street, and Gary Canning (Damien Richardson) brings him round to the yard at Number 26 to meet his mother Sheila (Colette Mann), who tells Gary that she does not want a gardener.
 However, Sheila later meets Cassius in the Lassiters Complex and hires him to tend to her garden, as she will be too busy with her new job.
 When Dipi Rebecchi (Sharon Johal) attempts to employ Cassius, Sheila arranges an exclusive contract with him.
 While picking up potting mix from Sonya's Nursery, Cassius knocks a box of apples that Piper Willis (Mavournee Hazel) was planning to juice, into a wheelbarrow full of manure.
 He gives Piper a brief apology and leaves.
 But he later replaces the apples with an apology note.
 Elly Conway (Jodi Anasta) brings Cassius to Number 28 and tells Susan (Jackie Woodburne) and Karl Kennedy (Alan Fletcher) that he is looking for work.
 Karl is unsure whether Cassius' work will be up to his standards, so Cassius offers to do some hours for free.
 Piper later gives him some tips to win Karl over, but Karl sees through Cassius' attempts to get on his good side and urges him to keep it up.
 Karl and Shane Rebecchi (Nicholas Coghlan) later fire Cassius after learning their wives have been watching him work.
 Cassius and Piper grow closer, and they share a kiss.
 He struggles with Piper's lingering feelings for her incarcerated former boyfriend, Tyler Brennan (Travis Burns), and she flees their awkward first date, as she feels that she is not ready to move on.